How “Well-Being” are We?

 Have you ever wondered how progressed as a human being you are?
 The American Human

-Development Project recently just published the first ever human development research
+recently just published the first ever human development research

 that helps answer exactly the question of just “How are People doing?” in US and the